 Findings Supporting Evidence Teachers provide individualized tutoring during school hours, before and after school hours, along with volunteered time Teacher Involvement in the tutoring center weekly.
 Extra-curricular activities are monitored weekly between academic instructors, club advisors, athletic coaches, and administrators.
 All staff Integrated classroom that support all level of students participates in athletic, academic, and specialized clubs, in order to support students in their interests inside and outside of the classroom.
 Constant updated information of students' academic progress, through PowerSchool Teachers design their curriculum, and unit plans with a focus of implementing multiple instructional strategies to At Risk Parent Program accommodate all learning styles and levels of students.
-For classrooms with a higher focus of inclusion students, a Odyssey Credit Recovery- Class special education teacher collaborates with the general Partnered schools for education teacher and both teachers are the main facilitators in the classroom; in order to benefit all students. alternative education.
-These are multiple strategies that are implemented to Counseling Services There are multiple strategies that are implemented to ensure constant current academic success of students.
-This includes: weekly progress reports signed by teachers every SELPA Wednesday, monthly progress reports sent home with students, quarterly and semester report cards mailed home, SST Intervention Program active/live gradebook that enables all users to receive/monitor progress on a daily basis, teachers strive to communicate with parents/guardians frequently, as well as all extra-curricular activities ensure students remain above a 2.0 GPA in order to participate in activities.
+For classrooms with a higher focus of inclusion students, a Odyssey Credit Recovery- Class special education teacher collaborates with the general education teacher and both teachers are the main Partnered schools for alternative education. facilitators in the classroom; in order to benefit all students.
+Counseling Services There are multiple strategies that are implemented to ensure constant current academic success of students.
+This SELPA includes: weekly progress reports signed by teachers every Wednesday, monthly progress reports sent home with students, quarterly and semester report cards mailed home, SST Intervention Program active/live gradebook that enables all users to receive/monitor progress on a daily basis, teachers strive to communicate with parents/guardians frequently, as well as all extra-curricular activities ensure students remain above a 2.0 GPA in order to participate in activities.
 Odyssey Credit Recovery- Class